antoniofractuous/MEAN-stack-angular/README.md

 # MEAN-stack-angular

-*Demonstration of how to implement a simple book register web form using a MEAN stack.*
+*Demonstration of how to implement a simple book register web form using a MEAN stack.
+The source code that I used for this project was retrieved from darey.io.*

     Happy learning!